rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch06-methods-a-deeper-look.md

 - What method overloading is and how to create overloaded methods

+---

 ## 6.3 `static` Methods, `static` Fields and Class `Math`

 ### `static` method (class method)

-- applies to the class in which it's declared as a whole
+- Applies to the class in which it's declared as a whole

-- performs a task that does not depend on any object
+- Performs a task that does not depend on any object

 - Declaring a method as static